 Learning how to sharpen kitchen knives is an absolute must in a professional or home kitchen.
 Without a sharp knife, despite what you may think, you are more prone to cutting yourself.

 The chances of cutting yourself badly are also higher with a dull knife since more force is required to get a dull knife through various food items, and thus more likely to slip.
-A razor sharp knife should require very little force and effort to cut and slice through food.
-If you are not used to using a sharp kitchen knife, yes, you may nik yourself more often initially, but this only makes you more careful, and in the long run a better cook.
+A razor-sharp knife should require very little force and effort to cut and slice through food.
+If you are not used to using a sharp kitchen knife, yes, you may nik yourself more often initially, but this only makes you more careful and in the long run a better cook.
 This is why learning how to sharpen kitchen knives is so important.

-If you haven't yet purchased a good quality chefs knife, make sure to read our guide on choosing the right chefs knife!
+If you haven't yet purchased a good quality chef's knife, make sure to read our guide on choosing the right chefs knife!

-This post contains affiliate links for which Earth, Food and Fire may be compensated.
+This post contains affiliate links for which Earth, Food, and Fire may be compensated.
 This allows us to keep providing you with new recipes and other culinary knowledge.
 For more information please read my affiliate disclosure.

 Benefits of sharpening your own knives